Home • 01/30/2025

 2. Chop the Peels

-Depending on the process you follow for creating your banana water, some instructions may call for you to chop or pulverize the banana peels to release more nutrients into the water.
-Due to the smaller pieces, you might find that the water absorbs the potassium more easily.
-You can easily dice the peels in a food processor, but make sure they’re not beaten to a pulp.
+Depending on the process you follow for creating your banana water, some instructions may call for you to chop or pulverize the banana peels to release more nutrients.
+The water absorbs the potassium more quickly because the pieces are smaller.
+You can easily dice the peels in a food processor, but ensure they’re not smaller than peas.
 You should still have peels to put in the water.

 3. Strain the Water

-You’ll know your banana water for plants is ready once it starts to darken.
+You’ll know your banana water for plants is ready once it darkens.
 Strain the banana peels out of the water.
-They should have turned black at this point, another tell-tale sign that your banana water is ready.
+They should have turned black at this point, another telltale sign that your banana water is ready.
 You can add blackened banana peels to your soil as another type of fertilizer.
-Make the most of your compost by adding both water and peels to your plants.
+Make the most of your compost by adding water and peels to your plants.

 The Benefits of Using Banana Water for Plants

-Whenever you plan to use your banana water for plants, you can use it as-is.
-You don’t need to dilute the water, as all the nutrients are good nutrients.
-If you’re still on the fence, wondering if banana water will really benefit your plants, check out some of these boons this special mixture can offer your garden.
+You can use your banana water for plants as-is when it’s time to fertilize your garden.
+You don’t need to dilute the water, as all the nutrients are ready to go.
+If you’re still on the fence and wondering if banana water will really benefit your plants, check out some of the boons this unique mixture can offer your garden.

 1. Helps Move Nutrients